-22. Co-opted Members
+23. Co-opted Members

-The appointment of co-opted Members to any body, committee, sub-committee or joint committee is a matter reserved to the NELB.
-A body, committee, sub-committee or joint committee can make recommendations to the NELB on the appointment of co-opted members to the committee itself and/or any of its sub-committees.
-In making such recommendations to the NELB, the committee will specify the term of office to be applied in each case.
-The term of office for any appointed co-opted Member can only be extended with the express approval of the NELB.
-Co-opted Members appointed by the NELB can attend and speak at meetings of the committee or sub-committee to which they are appointed but cannot vote.
+The appointment of co-opted Members to any body, committee, sub-committee or joint committee is a matter reserved to the Leadership Board.
+A body, committee, sub-committee or joint committee can make recommendations to the Leadership Board on the appointment of co-opted members to the committee itself and/or any of its sub-committees.
+In making such recommendations to the Leadership Board, the committee will specify the term of office to be applied in each case.
+The term of office for any appointed co-opted Member can only be extended with the express approval of the Leadership Board.
+Co-opted Members appointed by the Leadership Board can attend and speak at meetings of the committee or sub-committee to which they are appointed but cannot vote.

-23. Attendance
+24. Attendance

-The Monitoring Officer shall record the attendance of each Member at each meeting of the NELB, its joint committees, committees and sub-committees and it shall be the responsibility of each Member to sign such a record.
+The Monitoring Officer shall record the attendance of each Member at each meeting of the Leadership Board, its joint committees, committees and sub-committees and it shall be the responsibility of each Member to sign such a record.

-24. Substitutes
+25. Substitutes

-Substitute Members may attend the meetings they have been appointed to as a substitute member to take the place of the ordinary member of the committee or sub-committee where the ordinary member of the committee or sub-committee will be absent for the whole of the meeting.
+Substitute Members may attend the meetings they have been appointed to as a substitute member to take the place of an ordinary member of the joint committee, committee or sub-committee.